sf-wdi-34/schedule/hw/week-07.md

 1. If you haven't yet, create a GitHub repository for the aquarium app you made this afternoon.
 Finish "Independent Practice" from the afternoon's [Migrations workshop](https://github.com/sf-wdi-34/migrations).
 Commit your app frequently, and push all of your changes to GitHub when you're done.

-1. Read the following parts of the [Active Record Associations Rails Guide](http://guides.rubyonrails.org/association_basics.html):
+1. Read Chapter 1 (Why Associations?) from the [Active Record Associations Rails Guide](http://guides.rubyonrails.org/association_basics.html).
+Then, skim through the following sections:
-  - chapter 1: Why Associations
   - 2.1 The `belongs_to` Association
   - 2.3 The `has_many` Association
   - 2.4 The `has_many :through` Association